SIOTLAB/wifi-packet-switching-analysis/readme.md

 ## Features

 List the main components of this project:
-- Testbed (performance matrix)
-   The meassurement process conducted automatelly
-   The data from different servers retrieved automatically Testbed runs the first check for data validation Testbed will restart the testbed from the endpoint or unfinished tests
+- testbed (performance matrix) : 1.The meassurement process conducted automatelly.
+2.The data from different servers retrieved automatically.
+3.Testbed runs the first check for data validation.
+4.Testbed will restart the testbed from the endpoint or unfinished tests

-- Data analysis
-   Data analysis process find and use the valid time interval data Data analysis process will process the data for better visualization
+- Data_analysis: 1.
+Data analysis process find and use the valid time interval data.
+2.Data analysis process will process the data for better visualization

 - Figures